arangodb/arangodb/Documentation/Books/Manual/Foxx/Reference/Modules/README.md

 This module provides a `context` object which is identical to the [service context](../Context.md) of whichever module requires it.

-There is no advantage to using this module over the `module.context` variable directly unless you're [using a tool like Webpack](../../Guides/Webpack.md) or [a compiler like TypeScript](../../Guides/TypeScript.md) to translate your code and can't use the `module` object Foxx provides directly.
+There is no advantage to using this module over the `module.context` variable directly unless you're [using a tool like Webpack](../../Guides/Webpack.md) to translate your code and can't use the `module` object Foxx provides directly.

 The `@arangodb/request` module
 ------------------------------